-Belgian Fourragere 1940 (105th Engineer Combat Battalion cited; DA GO 43, 1950), Cited in the Order of the Day of the Belgian Army for action in BELGIUM (105th Engineer Combat Battalion cited; DA GO 43, 1950), and Cited in the Order of the Day of the Belgian Army for action in the ARDENNES (105th Engineer Combat Battalion cited; DA GO 43, 1950)
+Belgian Fourragere 1940 (105th Engineer Combat Battalion cited; DA GO 43, 1950), Cited in the Order of the Day of the Belgian Army for action in BELGIUM (105th Engineer Combat Battalion cited; DA GO 43, 1950), and Cited in the Order of the Day of the Belgian Army for action in the AR-DENNES (105th Engineer Combat Battalion cited; DA GO 43, 1950)

-HEADQUARTERS AND HEADQUARTERS DETACHMENT 112th MILITARY POLICE BATTALION mounted by a spearhead of white affixed to a green shaft overall two silver barongs in saltire.
+HEADQUARTERS AND HEADQUARTERS DETACHMENT 112th MILITARY POLICE BATTALION

+A silver insignia consisting of a red and blue arrowhead surmounted by a spearhead of white affixed to a green shaft overall two silver barongs in saltire.
 Attached below the device a silver scroll inscribed "Guardians of Honour" in black letters.

-Description: A silver insignia consisting of a red and blue arrowhead surthe unit fought in World War II.
+Symbolism: The arrowhead alludes to New Guinea, a campaign in which the unit fought in World War II.
 The spearhead, representative of the arrowhead on the campaign streamer, is indicative of the battalion's participation in the assault landing on New Guinea.
 The crossed barongs refer to service in the Philippines during World War II.
 The colors red, white, and blue represent the Philippine Presidential Unit Citation, awarded the unit for service during World War II.
 The blue area is also commemorative of the Distinguished Unit Citation (now called the Presidential Unit Citation [Army]) awarded the battalion.
 Green and yellow is the color for the Military Police Corps.
 The upright position of the spear further alludes to the capabilities of the battalion in its current mission.